The Truth About Fixing Under Eye Bags: It’s Not Just Concealer

 Chemical Peels

-Plasma-Rich Plasma (PRP)
+Platelet-Rich Plasma (PRP)

 Filler in the tear trough

-Surgical lower blepharoplasty (most effective long-term solution
+Surgical lower blepharoplasty (most effective long-term solution)

 3. PUFFINESS